ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. code-block:: bash

-    mamba create --name esmvaltool -c conda-forge esmvaltool python=3.9
+    mamba create --name esmvaltool esmvaltool python=3.9

-Here ``mamba`` is the executable calling the mamba package manager to install ``esmvaltool`` and the ``-c`` flag specifies the conda software channels in which the ``esmvaltool`` package and its dependencies can be found.
+Here ``mamba`` is the executable calling the mamba package manager to install ``esmvaltool``.
 The reason why we are also specifying ``python=3.9`` is that it will make it easier for mamba to find a working combination of all required packages, see `Mamba fails to solve the environment`_ in `common installation issues`_ for an in-depth explanation.
 Python 3.7 and 3.8 are also supported, in case you prefer to work with an older version of Python.

 This will create a new
 `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments>`_